marcovicci/welcol/ParadoxicXenos/FH1Recomp(WIP)/README.txt

 This one has worked better for me due to actually getting switch tables from the .xex file, unlike the original one

 To get any exe file from the code you must use CMake and Visual Studio to build it (i will link the tutorial I used below for you!)
-"Or use gcc/g++ like a chad" - Sheep26
+"Or use gcc/g++ like a gigachad" - Sheep26

 ===================================================================================HOW TO GET THE .XEX file===================================================================================================